Western Hills Group: History

 The KMT suffered another split in January 1927.
 Wang's supporters began meeting in Hankou while supporters of military commander Chiang Kai-shek began meeting separately in Nanchang.
 In March, Chiang's forces captured Shanghai and Nanjing.
 On April 19, a "National Government" was proclaimed in Nanjing with Hu as party chairman and Chiang as military commander.
 This government represented a merger of the Shanghai and Nanchang factions.
 It immediately conducted a purge of communists and their allies.

 After intercepting a message from Moscow calling for a coup, Hankou purged its communists on 15 July 1927.
 In August, the Western Hills Group brokered a reconciliation between the Wang's Hankou-based faction and Chiang's Nanjing-based faction.
 Chiang resigned his position and took a trip to Japan to facilitate the reconciliation.

 With Hu chairman of a reunited KMT and Chiang absent, the Western Hills Group was for a brief interval the party's dominant faction.
 The field commanders, however, remained the kingmakers.
 On 6 January 1928, they restored Chiang as commander in chief.
 Hu, meanwhile, took an extended trip to Europe.
 In February, Chiang dismissed the Western Hills ministers and appointed the Chen brothers to prominent party organization and security positions.
 This "CC Clique" of Chen Guofu and Chen Lifu soon eclipsed and absorbed the Western Hills Group.
 When Hu returned in October, he was appointed president of the Legislative Yuan with Lin Sen as vice president.
 The Hu-Chiang alliance lasted until February 1931, when Chiang put Hu under house arrest.

-Although the Western Hills Group is often labeled "extreme right" or "far right," its resolutions called only for the expulsion of communists from the KMT.
-They did not exclude the possibility of cooperating with them.
-This position can be considered more moderate than that of Chiang, who pursued a series of "extermination campaigns" against the communists beginning in December 1930.
-However, the “right” and “left” labels of the Kuomintang itself seem to be determined by their opinion on communism and the CCP rather than concrete policies.

 Lin Sen served as Chinese president from 1931 to 1943.
 However, this was a nominal position without influence on policy.
 As for Ju Zheng, he administered China's court system from 1932 to 1947 as president of the Judicial Yuan.